anuradhawick/kmertools/CONTRIBUTING.md

 ## Coding Style

-We use [clippy](https://doc.rust-lang.org/clippy/) to lint code in kmertools.
+We use [Clippy](https://doc.rust-lang.org/clippy/) to lint code in kmertools.

-Before committing, make sure to run clippy.
+Before committing, make sure to run Clippy as follows.

 ```shell
 cargo clippy